 To sustain and enhance innovation in our country, we need leaders who can routinely innovate solutions to complex, ill-defined problems.
-I study and design social computing systems to support innovation.
+I study and design collective intelligence systems to support innovation.

 Practically, I draw from my professional experience as a designer, social scientist, and manager.
 Theoretically, I draw from her academic training in social psychology, organizational behavior, design, and social computing.

-My current research focuses on understanding the work of social innovators in online and offline communities.
+My current research focuses on understanding collective intelligence systems that support problem solving, decision making, and social impact.
 This work brings a unique perspective of contemporary practices such as crowdfunding, crowdsourcing, brainstorming, and prototyping, etc. – and provides a strong foundation for designing engaging social environments that promote innovation and leadership.

 To support my mission of amplifying innovation in our country, I am actively designing a new national collaborative innovation initiative called Design for America.
 Design for America students and mentors tackle local innovation projects with social impact.
-Design for America has been featured in Fast Company, Oprah, Forbes, Harvard Business Review, and The Chicago Tribune.
-Currently, Design for America has 2000 members in its network.
+Design for America has been featured in outlets such as Fast Company, Oprah, Forbes, Harvard Business Review, and The Chicago Tribune.
+Currently, Design for America has 2500 members in its network across the country.

 Prior to Design for America, I helped to develop the business and design initiative at the Stanford d.school.